-Prior to the fall and spring semesters, NICC staff conducts new student orientation programs..
+Prior to the fall semester, NICC staff conducts new student orientation programs.
 These programs are designed to ease the transition into the new experience of college.
 Student orientation provides the opportunity for students to interact with other students, as well as to become familiar with NICC programs, services, staff, and faculty.
+Students can also access Online Student Orientation materials on Canvas at https://thenicc.instructure.com/courses/23 at any time.